esa-tu-darmstadt/SCAIE-V-2.0/README.md

 ```

 ## What do I have to do to support internal states?
-This is currently supported only in yaml file (see TestMe.yaml & AutomaticDemoTest.java, which reads the yaml and starts SCAIE-V tool based on it).
+This is currently supported only by specifying the new register in a yaml file (see TestMe.yaml & AutomaticDemoTest.java, which reads the yaml and starts SCAIE-V tool based on it).
 In the TestMe.yaml, define in the beginning the internal state, with its name, width and depth:
 ```
 - register: Myreg